-A copy is saved to the local HR shared drive and HR updates tracking on an excel spreadsheet.
-The Job description is sent to the supervisor (by mail) with instructions to review the job description with his/her new employee.
-Instructions also ask that they retain a copy and send one back to HR with supervisor and new employee signature.
-When HR receives a signed job description, the job description is scanned and filed into OnBase.
-HR updates the tracking excel spreadsheet to reflect the date returned.
+A copy is saved to the local HREO share drive.
+HREO updates the Excel tracking spreadsheet.
+The job description is sent to the supervisor (by intercampus mail) with instructions to review the job description with their new employee.
+The supervisor must retain a copy and send one back to HREO with supervisor and new employee signature.
+When HREO receives a signed job description, the job description is scanned and filed into the employee's personnel file in OnBase.
+HREO then updates the Excel tracking spreadsheet to reflect the date returned.